Frijol/climate-change/GLOSSARY.md

 shorthand name for albedo engineering

 ## P-node
-pricing node (in electric grid balancing)
+pricing node (in electric grid balancing).
+P-nodes, PNodes, or pricing nodes, are a pricing structure for distributed energy resources.
+Essentially, a price is set by balancing the supply and demand at each point where two wires cross.
+As of 2015, there were 4,900 of these in California.
+[StJohn]

 ## POU
 publicly owned utility (as opposed to investor owned)